JuliaPraxis/Spacing/guides/VerticalSpacing.md

     second_field :: String
 end
 ```
-If the field name lengths vary greatly, align subgroups on their `::`.
+If the field name lengths vary greatly, align subgroups on the `::`.
 ```julia
 struct ExampleStruct
     id    :: String